barend-erasmus/linux-demo/README.md

 `sudo apt-get update` downloads the package lists from the repositories and "updates" them to get information on the newest versions of packages and their dependencies.

 `sudo apt-get install build-essential` installs all the packages needed to compile a debian package.
-Inlcudes the gcc/g++ compilers.
+Includes the gcc/g++ compilers.

 `sudo apt-get install tcl8.5` installs TCL which is a very powerful dynamic programming language.